raganwald/raganwald.github.com/_posts/2019-02-09-recursive-regular-expressions-nondeterminism.md

 There are a couple of ways to define regular languages, but the one most pertinent to pattern matching is this: A regular language can be recognized by a Finite Automaton.
 Meaning, we can construct a simple state machine to recognize whether a string is valid in the language, and that state machine will have a finite number of states.

-Our name-matching expression above can be implemented with this finte state machine:
+Our name-matching expression above can be implemented with this finite state machine:

 <div class="mermaid">
   graph TD